Rare Book Preservation Society: Li Bai Tang poem

 This is an example of the rare manuscripts and books in the collection.
-An image above is a screenshot of a unique 17th-century proof manuscript of the Tang Poems 唐诗 for use by the Kangxi era imperial editing committee of the Siku Quanshu 四庫全書 compendium.
-The image below shows a partial page from the printed Kangxi imperial edition of Tang anthology, a part of the printed Siku.
+An image above is a screenshot of a unique 17th-century proof manuscript of the Tang Poems 唐诗 for use by the Kangxi era imperial editing committee of the Complete Library of the Four Treasuries 四庫全書 compendium.
+The image below shows a partial page from the printed Kangxi imperial edition of Tang anthology, a part of the printed collection.
 The poem "Contemplation of Moonlight" 静夜思 is by Li Bai 李白, 701-762 a.d.
 He was in exile and pining for his homeland.
 Li Bai was a master in the use of vivid imagery.
 Here the cool moonbeam and frost emphasize the coolness in his heart as he thinks of his homeland.
 Every schoolchild used to learn this poem by heart.

 Notes: This is an old Chinese printing format.
 Each vertical line of the poem text is in large characters.
 Beneath each line is an annotation about the line.
 These are in half size characters so that there are two lines of notes beneath each line of the poem.
 For the first line of the poem, there are two notes below.
 The notes refer to two earlier poems about the same subject by two ancient emperor poets.
 (While they were good with letters, they were known as 昏君 or oblivious rulers.
 Both died to successful rebellions.)
 Chinese poets often compose verses that use the same subject matter as others, sometimes even with the same names.
 In this competition, Li Bai's few words far outstrip his imperial competition.